 The charm of the tall limestone walls shaping the islands, rock formations and pristine sea waters surrounding Palawan is a breathtaking, lifetime experience.
 I left my heart here… And sure, it goes on top of my travel recommendations!
 I can’t wait to come back to see more of its marvels!

-If you like for a dive in the uncontaminated tropical nature, look no further, Palawan is a true paradise on earth.
+If you like a dive in the uncontaminated tropical nature, look no further, Palawan is a true paradise on earth.
 Images won’t make justice enough to capture its beauty.

 El Nido – Palawan

-Each tour is guided by Filipinos on Boats and Van for both El Nido and Coron, with at least one guide who speak foreign languages (mostly English).
+Each tour is guided by Filipinos on Boats and Van for both El Nido and Coron, with at least one guide who speaks foreign languages (mostly English).
 Once you reach the destination, there is various choice of island hopping tours, which can take a day to noon to visit all the locations.

 Some tours include a stopover for lunch in the villages, and some island tours even get your lunch cooked on the boat during your trip.
 I remember the first time, while on the boat, these two guys cooking all morning at the back of the ship, I thought they were cooking for themselves… I was wrong!
 To my surprise, they had prepared a banquet of delicious dishes while we were busy exploring and taking pics of the next island!